I enjoy writing about aquarium care, maintenance, and aquatic species' health.

 Once the parasites are established in an aquarium, it is difficult to control the infection because they reproduce quickly.
 If not controlled, there is a 100% mortality rate of the fish in the aquarium.
 White spot is very contagious.
 When one fish in a tank gets sick, it won't be long before the rest of the fish will start showing symptoms.

-However, with careful treatment of the aquariums fish, water, ornaments, and plants, the disease can be controlled.
+However, with careful treatment of the aquarium's fish, water, ornaments, and plants, the disease can be controlled.

-White Spot Disease: Signs, Treatments, and Prevention
+Signs, Treatments, and Prevention

-Swim to surface more often due to difficulty breathing
+Fish swim to surface more often due to difficulty breathing

-Antibiotic anti-parasitic medicine specifically for anerobes
+Antibiotic anti-parasitic medicine specifically for anaerobes

 Maintain balanced pH level